shuvayanti/pyannote-vtc-testing/README.md

 ## Setup

-This requires the pyannote version on branch `feat/vtc` of the repo `git@github.com:hadware/pyannote-audio/`, as well as the latest commit on branch `develop` of `git@github.com:pyannote/pyannote-pipeline`.
+This requires the pyannote version on branch `develop` of the repo `git@github.com:bootphon/pyannote-audio/`.

 ```shell
 git clone git@github.com:hadware/pyannote-vtc-testing/